Homological mirror symmetry for the quartic surface: The algebras and

 sits in a long exact sequence which one can write, using Serre duality on $P$, as

 Since the $F_k$ form an exceptional collection, we have unique splittings

-$Y_0$ has trivial dualizing sheaf, so Serre duality makes $D^bCoh(Y_0)$ into a Frobenius category of degree $d = 2$.
-If we denote by $J_{jk}$ the second summand in \eqref{eq:doubling}, then the composition of two morphisms in $J$ spaces is zero for dimension reasons (these morphisms are $Ext^2$'s of locally free sheaves on $Y_0$).
+$Y_0$ has trivial dualizing sheaf, so Serre duality makes $D^b\mathit{Coh}(Y_0)$ into a Frobenius category of degree $d = 2$.
+If we denote by $J_{jk}$ the second summand in \eqref{eq:doubling}, then the composition of two morphisms in $J$ spaces is zero for degree reasons (these morphisms are $\mathit{Ext}^2$'s of locally free sheaves on $Y_0$).
 We have now checked off the properties of a trivial extension category.
-Moreover, the induced $GL(V)$-action on $Hom^*_{Y_0}(E_{0,j},E_{0,k})$ satisfies \eqref{eq:det}, so
+Moreover, the induced $\mathit{GL}(V)$-action on $\mathit{Ext}^2_{Y_0}(E_{0,k},E_{0,k}) \iso \C$ equals the determinant, and we therefore conclude that:

-\begin{lemma} The linear graded category with objects $E_{0,k}$, and where the morphisms are maps of arbitrary degree in $D^bCoh(Y_0)$, is $GL(V)$-equiva\-riantly isomorphic to $C_4$. \end{lemma}
+\begin{lemma} The linear graded category with objects $E_{0,k}$, and where the morphisms are maps of arbitrary degree in $D^b\mathit{Coh}(Y_0)$, is $\mathit{GL}(V)$-equiva\-riantly isomorphic to $C_4$. \end{lemma}

 Denote by $S_4$ the total morphism algebra of that subcategory, so $S_4 \iso Q_4$.
 This is the cohomology algebra of a dg algebra $\SS_4$, canonical up to quasi-isomorphism, which can be defined as total dg algebra of the same objects in the {\v C}ech dg category $\cech{\SS}(Y_0)$.
 The next step comes from \cite{douglas-govindarajan-jayaraman-tomasiello01}: